Tour #2 – Aspotogan Peninsula, St Margarets Bay, and Peggy’s Cove

 HALIFAX TOUR GUYS will pick you up at The Halifax Cruise Ship Terminal.
 At the address of any Hotel, Inn, Bed and Breakfast in Nova Scotia, or Bay Ferry Terminal in the Province.
 The Halifax International Airport, and any private residence or entry point in Nova Scotia.

-Cruise Ship Tours: Guests will be picked up at your Cruise Ship pier.
+Cruise Ship Tours: Guests will be picked up at your Cruise Ship pier or where the shuttle buses drop you off at Pier 23.
 Do not get on any shuttles, or buses.
 Your driver/tour guide will be waiting at your pier, holding a PINK SIGN with your name on it.
-No tours will not begin before 8am local time, unless prior arrangements have been made with our office.
+If your shop arrives early, tours will not begin before 8am local time, unless prior arrangements have been made with our office.
 Your hourly rate does not begin until the wheels of your tour vehicle are moving.

 Tour Itinerary: Your driver/tour guide will discuss the tour itinerary with the guest in charge, to customize your tour for you.
 The person whose name appears on the pink sign is considered to be the person in charge of the booked tour.